syphr42/docker-proton-bridge/README.md

 ## Non-interactive

-Once setup is complete (or a proper prefs.json file is supplied at `/root/.config/protonmail/bridge/prefs.json`), the bridge can be run in non-interactive mode.
+Once setup is complete, the bridge can be run in non-interactive mode.

 ```
 podman run --rm -it \